 Depending on when you visit, the islands have a wealth of fun family-friendly events to enjoy, too.
 The Valentine’s Day Cup sailing race (for model sailboats) sees exquisite handmade miniature ‘Caicos Sloops’ compete in shallow water, making it perfect for all ages.

-New Year’s Eve always sees a fantastic fireworks display over Grace Bay, and while the wine is strictly for adults, the Caribbean Food and Wine festival lets you sample delicious local dishes and learn more about the talented cooks who make it.
+New Year’s Eve always sees a fantastic fireworks display over Grace Bay, and while the wine is strictly for adults, the Caribbean Food and Wine Festival lets you sample delicious local dishes and learn more about the talented cooks who make it.
 Youngsters will also enjoy the flash and excitement of the Boxing Day Maskanoo parade.
 For those visiting in late November, there’s also the Conch festival to look forward to, where you can sample dishes and learn more about this vital part of the local economy.

 Not as scary as it sounds!
-There’s parasailing hubs at Bight Beach and Grace Bay, and the local parasailing boats are set up for three passengers, so older kids can come along for the ride.
+There are parasailing hubs at Bight Beach and Grace Bay, and the local parasailing boats are set up for three passengers, so older kids can come along for the ride.
 See the sights from a new perspective, enjoy an unparalleled view of the water and reefs, and possibly spot a dolphin pod at play.

 Join a Kids Program

 The Big Blue Collective is proud to offer a range of kid-specific programs for youngsters to enjoy, too.
 From eco-tours to cruise adventures, we offer a little bit of everything for smaller people.
-Our most popular kids-only program runs every July, and lets little ones explore the beauties of the Turks and Caicos and try their hands at activities like cliff jumping and snorkelling, too.
+Our most popular kids-only program runs every July, and lets little ones explore the beauties of the Turks and Caicos and try their hands at activities like cliff jumping and snorkeling, too.

 There’s so much to do and see in the Turks and Caicos, and it makes for a fantastic family destination everyone can enjoy.
 Burn off that youthful energy, and let the kids go home with stories that will shape their life for years to come.
 If you’re looking for an action-packed active vacation for the whole family, the Big Blue Collective will help your dreams come true.